-U.S.\$30,000,000,000 Medium Term Note Programme (Programme)
+under the Issuer's U.S.\$30,000,000 Medium Term Note Programme (Programme)

-This announcement is issued pursuant to Rule 37.39A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (SEHK) (Listing Rules).
+This announcement is issued pursuant to Rule 37.39A of the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (Listing Rules).

-Please refer to the offering circular dated 26 June 2024 (Offering Circular) appended hereto in relation to the Programme.
-As disclosed in the Offering Circular, the notes to be issued under the Programme (Notes) are intended for purchase by professional investors (as defined in Chapter 37 of the Listing Rules) only and the Programme has been, and the Notes (to the extent they are to be listed on SEHK) will be, listed on the SEHK on that basis.
+Please refer to the offering circular dated 26 June 2024 in relation to the Programme (Offering Circular) and the pricing supplement dated 9 October 2024 in relation to the Notes (Pricing Supplement), each appended hereto (the Offering Circular and the Pricing Supplement together, the Listing Documents, and each a Listing Document).
+As disclosed in the Listing Documents, the Notes are intended for purchase by professional investors (as defined in Chapter 37 of the Listing Rules) only and have been listed on The Stock Exchange of Hong Kong Limited on that basis.